 If you have unique business practices opt for a bespoke solution, get your CRM to work for your business, rather than change your business practices to match the CRM.

 And remember, you can always add more functions at a later date.

 Incorporating automation will make a world of difference to your business.
-It manages menial tasks, keeps contacts and staff up to date, and further improves your investment return.
+It manages menial tasks, keeps contacts and staff up to date, and improves your investment return.

 Ensuring you have the proper support and backup is vital but easily overlooked.

 Firstly, ensure you can access and download your data.
 You do not want to be in a position where you cannot change providers because you cannot access your data.

 Ensure your data is regularly backed-up, especially if you host your CRM yourself.
 You should expect to get support as part of your costings, without additional cost.

 You should consider if you or your provider should manage your additional services, such as automation and email marketing.

 It is often more cost-effective to use a provider to create and maintain your automation, thus allowing your team to focus on their work.
 The provider should have more experience in producing just what is required.